-This program has been set up to help Australian dialysis patents and their families 'konnect', to organise travel - to take a respite break, enjoy interstate travel within Australia or a holiday.
+This program offers to help Australian dialysis patIents and their families 'konnect', to organise travel - to take a respite break, enjoy interstate travel within Australia or a holiday.

 Register for our pilot program to connect with others in Australia privately, to arrange a 'dialysis chair swap'.
 Your renal staff must agree to this chair swap.
 This Konnections Register is private, simple and easy.
 These are current listings for your reference.

 STEP 1 - REGISTER